lizeyu090312/ReprSimCauses/README.md

-# Official Implementation of **Exploring Causes of Representational Similarity in Machine Learning Models**
+# Official Implementation of *Exploring Causes of Representational Similarity in Machine Learning Models*
 Under review.

 ### Introduction
-This repository contains the official implementation of **Exploring Causes of Representational Similarity in Machine Learning Models**.
-Please install two environments: one containing ffcv (refer to https://ffcv.io) and the other using `pip install -r requirements.txt`.
+This repository contains the official implementation of *Exploring Causes of Representational Similarity in Machine Learning Models*.
+Please create two environments: one containing ffcv (refer to https://ffcv.io) and the other containing packages in `pip install -r requirements.txt`.

 ### Training models
 The training scripts can be found under `train**/`.
 Please run `bash run_write_ffcv_data.sh` if this file is available and then `bash run_train_wrapper.sh` to train the models using task and dataset splitting.
 Remember to change the paths appropriately.